sachinkr91/api-rest-meetings/docs/MeetingApi.md

 Update Meeting State

 This endpoint’s purpose is to be able to modify a meeting.
 Actions include locking the meeting, or terminating the meeting.
+This API requires a meeting access token with moderator privileges.

 ### Example
 ```python
 from __future__ import print_function
 import time